kvnhr069/Revolution/README.md

 For smooth scrolling I worked with JavaScript and the help of 1-2 tutorials from Youtube.

+# About the Project
+In general I'm a big fan of outstanding designs.
+So my first website should have been something that points with its look - I think its pretty cool.
+As a placeholder product I used the new iPhone X. Pictures and Icons are from unsplash.com and flaticon.com - both are awesome ressources for high resolution pictures and icons.

 Revolution was built without any frameworks.

 # Important